Amritanshu1912/CostingWizard/README.md

 ---

-## 🎓 Learning Points

-This project demonstrates:

-- **IndexedDB Mastery**: Complex queries, transactions, and relationships
-- **State Management**: Reactive data with Dexie hooks
-- **TypeScript**: Full type safety across the application
-- **Modern React**: Hooks, context, and component patterns
-- **UI/UX**: Responsive design with Tailwind and Radix
-- **Performance**: Optimization for large datasets
-- **Deployment**: Production build on Vercel

----

 ## 🌐 Deployment

-Deployed on **Vercel** with automatic deployments from GitHub:
+Deployed on **Vercel** with automatic deployments from the `main` branch.
+The platform provides:

-- ✅ Zero-config deployment
+- Zero-config deployment
-- ✅ Automatic HTTPS
+- Automatic HTTPS and CDN
-- ✅ Global CDN
-- ✅ Preview deployments for PRs
+- Preview deployments for pull requests

 ---

 ## 📝 License

-MIT License - feel free to use this project as a reference or starting point for your own applications.
+This project is licensed under the MIT License.
+Feel free to use it as a reference or starting point for your own applications.

 ---